-For Healthcare, it can mean different things to different people.
-The ES program is the backbone of the Hospital and how it is run will help overall patient satisfaction.
-The ES department touches every aspect of the patient / visitor from the time they park the car and enter the facility to the time they leave the parking lot.
+What does Quality look like in an Environmental Service (ES) program today?
+The ES program is the backbone of the facility and impacts overall patient, visitor, and staff satisfaction.
+The ES department touches every aspect of the hospital flow from the time someone parks the car and enters the facility to the time they leave the parking lot.
 Unlike 95% of the other departments in a hospital, ES touches all the square footage of the facility, every day.
 Add the impact of Covid-19 related to new cleaning procedures and protocols, ensuring that your ES department is working to standards is imperative to continue to slow the spread.

 The best housekeeping program needs to consist of the following items:

 - A fully implemented 7 step cleaning process

 - A management team that is visible on the patient floors

 The Right Employee

 Currently, many ES departments hire individuals into the hospital based solely due to an open position in the department.
 The Director does not focus on matching a new hire skillset to the opening, potentially resulting in placing an employee in a spot where they don’t want to/can’t clean.
 Resulting in the possibility that the employee does not do their best work or positively interact with the patients, directly impacting HCAHPS scores.